 Believe it or not, a one-size-fits-all description isn’t going to work, especially in an industry as diverse as the hospitality industry.
 So, use inclusive language and make sure you don’t leave out any important information.
 Try to be as detailed and specific as possible to ensure that you don’t unintentionally discourage anyone from applying.

-Based on the job role, add requirements like a high school diploma and/or proven maintenance experience at repairing critical HVAC, lighting, plumbing, and electrical systems.
+Based on the job role, add requirements like a high school diploma and/or proven maintenance experience in repairing critical HVAC, lighting, plumbing, and electrical systems.

 Also, don’t be afraid to show your personality.
 Nobody likes to work for a boring employer, so make sure that your job description gives ample insights into what your brand is like and what it stands for.
 Remember, you also need to sell the job.
 This will, in turn, attract higher-quality candidates who might apply for the vacancies in your hotel.